benjistealth/repo_readme_generator/readme.md

  - First clone the above repository

  - You need to have Node.js V16.18 installed to ensure compatability.
-To install necessary dependencies, run the following command: npm install which will install Node.js dependancies read from package.json.
+To install necessary dependencies, run the following command: `npm install` which will install `Node.js` dependancies read from package.json.

 ## Usage

-- Ensure there is no existing readme.md file and then use this applicaiton by running `node index.js` from the root folder.
+- Run the applicaiton by running `node index.js` from the root folder.
+Any readme in the folder will be overwritten.

 ## Contribute